saxmjn/notebook/web3/danksharding.md

 The new type of EIP-2718 transaction, “blob transaction”, essentially carry a validity proof which allows the Ethereum chain to verify their authenticity without reading the blob itself.

+Some details about type-3 transactions and blobs:

+- Each block can have up to 6 total blobs
+- Each type-3 transaction can have 1 to 6 blobs
+- Each blob stores up to 128kb of data. _If the entire 128kb is not used, the tx sender still pays for 128kb of blob space._
+- Blobs are only required to be stored for 4096 epochs(~ 18 days).
+This is considered available long enough for all actors of a L2 to retrieve, but short enough to keep disk use manageable.
+This allows blobs to be priced cheaper than calldata, which is stored forever

 For blob transaction, the TransactionType is `BLOB_TX_TYPE` = `Bytes1(0x03)`.
 The fields `chain_id`, `nonce`, `max_priority_fee_per_gas`, `max_fee_per_gas`, `gas_limit`, `value`, `data`, and `access_list` follow the same semantics as EIP-1559.

 The field `max_fee_per_blob_gas` is a `uint256` and the field `blob_versioned_hashes` represents a list of hash outputs from`kzg_to_versioned_hash`.